 In a terrarium, I’d add some preserved sphagnum moss to the mix instead, to really maximise water retention and encourage healthy roots.

 Temperature & Humidity

-Maintaining a consistent temperature in your home is key to making sure your Pinstripe Plant stays healthy.
-These plants like to stay within an average room temperature range, rarely dropping below 60°F (15°C) and far from drafts and heat vents.
+Temperature is key too.
+These tropical plants like to stay within an average room temperature range, rarely dropping below 60°F (15°C) and far from drafts and heat vents.

-This plant grows in an upright fashion and isn’t necessarily known for being a slow or a fast grower.
+This plant grows in an upright fashion and isn’t known as a particularly fast grower.

 Over time, these new plants will fill out and look just as lush as they did before!

 If you find your Pinstripe plant is outgrowing your terrarium, this is a good way of keeping it in check without hacking it down.